-• The objective of this project is to ensure that further occurrences of slope failure will be prevented.
+• The objective of this project is to ensure that further occurrence of slope failure will be prevented to an acceptable level for the tea plantation land section, downslope settlement area and the road section.
 The Badulla area is considered by many to be one of the most scenic areas in Sri Lanka.
-This area has population centers such as Ella and tourist destinations such as the Nine Arch Bridge.
-Demodara Hali Ela Road passes through tea estates, pine forests, waterfalls, bridges etc. The proposed project will significantly enhance the safety of the road for commuters, tourists, and pedestrians during the rainy season and will allow keeping the road

-- open throughout the year.
-The remediation may secure the cost of road rehabilitation from future slope failures and road damages in the area. - Tourism activities and other lifeline activities of people in the area will benefit largely from this mitigation. - Main income of the occupants in the area is from tea cultivation
+This area has population centers such as Ella and tourist destinations such as Nine Arch Bridge.
+This road passes through the tea estates, pine forests, waterfalls, bridges etc. The proposed project will significantly enhance safety of the road for commuters, tourists and pedestrians during rainy season and will allow keeping the road open throughout the year.
+The remediation may secure the cost of road rehabilitation from future slope failures and road damages in the area.